-Story pitches must be submitted in English and you are supposed to prepare the article in English for the international audience.
+Story pitches must be submitted in English and you are supposed to prepare the article in English for an international audience.
 But don’t worry, your English doesn’t have to be perfect.
-We will provide you with an English speaking editor and also, if necessary, we can arrange a mentoring process in your native language.
-The stories will be published on Transitions Magazine.
+We will provide you with an English speaking editor and also, if necessary, we can arrange mentoring in your native language.
+The stories will be published in Transitions Magazine.
 However, you are also free to publish the article in your own publication in your native language.

 What is Solutions Journalism and why is it important?